vixhnuchandran/Lean-Queue/README.md

-# TaskHandler
+# LeanQueue

-TaskHandler is a Node.js application designed to manage task queues.
+LeanQueue is a Node.js application designed to manage task queues.
 It uses Express as a web framework and PostgreSQL for data storage.

 ## Features